owainow/github-copilot-mcp-server-workshop/docs/part-4-copilot-integration.md

 ### 3. Dependency Analysis Test

+If you have an example project.json bring that in or ask copilot to create one for you.

 In a project with package.json, ask:
 ```
 Check my project dependencies for security issues and updates